Suffolk Constabulary: Fast Justice (TV documentary series)

-In 2020, Suffolk's Sentinel Teams were at the focus of a 10 part television series which aired on Dave.
-The Sentinel teams use state of the art Automatic Number Plate Recognition technology which provides instant access to a network of cameras across the country, and they drive high performance, customised BMWs.
+In 2020, Suffolk's Sentinel Teams were at the focus of a ten part television series which aired on Dave.
+The Sentinel teams use state of the art Automatic Number Plate Recognition technology which provides instant access to a network of cameras across the country, and they drive high performance, customised BMW vehicles.
 The Sentinel teams provide enhanced coverage of Suffolk's road network to proactively disrupt serious and organised criminal activity as well as to increase police visibility.
 Sentinel officers also support the force's response policing and Safer Neighbourhood Teams, and offer additional operational options, making use of a wide range of proactive policing tactics and technology.

 Notable investigations

 Suffolk Constabulary gained widespread attention in December 2006, when it began to investigate the murder of five women working as prostitutes in the Ipswich area.
 The murders generated media interest both nationally and internationally.
 The inquiry was the largest mounted by Suffolk Police in its history.

 The disappearance of Corrie McKeague launched another unusually large investigation, involving officers from other constabularies and civilian volunteers.